fmoessbauer/LibMVC/README.md

 ## Compiling

-All solvers are implemented as header only C++11 libraries.
+All solvers are implemented as header only C++14 libraries.
 Just incluce `<solver>/<solver>.hpp` in your project.
 Each solver is also shipped with a standalone version.
 To use it call make in the solvers folder.

 For building the benchmarks, see the corresponding section below.

+### Documentation

+To build the documentation for all headers using doxygen, call `make doc` in the build directory.

 ## How to use